nymtech/nym/documentation/docs/src/binaries/building-nym.md

 git reset --hard # in case you made any changes on your branch git pull # in case you've checked it out before

-git checkout release/{{platform_release_version}} # checkout to the latest release branch: `develop` will most likely be incompatible with deployed public networks
+git checkout master # master branch has the latest release version: `develop` will most likely be incompatible with deployed public networks

-cargo build --release # build your binaries with **mainnet** configuration NETWORK=sandbox cargo build --release # build your binaries with **sandbox** configuration
+cargo build --release # build your binaries with **mainnet** configuration
 ```

 Quite a bit of stuff gets built.
 The key working parts are: